Markov Chain Importance Sampling -- a highly efficient estimator for MCMC: The Markov chain importance sampling estimator

 \begin{remark} The asymptotic density of the proposed points $Y_k$ is approximated by the MCMC estimate \eqref{equ:HowToEstimateTrda} which is based on \emph{all} accepted points $X_k$.
 This results in a runtime quadratic in the number of samples $K$, see Appendix~\ref{sec:runtime}.
 Computationally more efficient approximations relying only on subsets of the samples constitute further implementations of MCIS.
 We will refer to the case where the estimator relies only on a single sample,

 as Single-MCIS (S-MCIS) and include this in our experimental results for reference.
-The S-MCIS estimator is studied in depth in independent work \citep{Rudolf2018}. \end{remark}
+The S-MCIS estimator is studied in depth in independent work \citep{Rudolf2018}.
+It satisfies, like MCIS, a law of large numbers and a central limit theorem.
+Furthermore, \cite{Rudolf2018} show that its asymptotic variance does not depend on the autocorrelation of the Markov chain. \end{remark}

-\begin{remark} An important observation is that $\frac{1}{\nsmp}\sum_{k=1}^{\nsmp} w(Y_k)$ is a consistent estimator for the normalizing constant $ \evid = \int_{\bR^d} \rho(x)\, \mathrm dx$, which in a Bayesian context is also called model evidence or the marginal likelihood of the model.
+\begin{remark} While $\trd$ is an unnormalized density, $\trd_{Y}$ is, by definition, a probability density function.
+As a consequence, we make the important observation that $\frac{1}{\nsmp}\sum_{k=1}^{\nsmp} w(Y_k)$ is a consistent estimator for the normalizing constant $ \evid = \int_{\bR^d} \rho(x)\, \mathrm dx$, which in a Bayesian context is also called model evidence or the marginal likelihood of the model.
 The normalizing constant is an essential quantity for Bayesian model selection, model averaging and testing.
 Our estimator refutes the folk theorem that it is hard to estimate with MCMC generated samples from the original Markov chain alone.
 This might obviate the need for specialized estimators for the normalizing constant or even specialized sampling schemes for model choice such as \cite{Chib1995,Carlin1995}. \end{remark}